newdexterity/Open-Biomanual-Manipulation-System/README.md

 This repository contains the following material:

 * Assembly guide and bill of materials - WIP (currently compiling the information needed)
-* CAD files of the bimanual platform - WIP (currently organising filenames and parts into each section)
+* CAD files of the bimanual platform - WIP (organising elbow and forearm)
 * ROS interface for joint control - WIP (on hold, sorting through code)

 ### Foldable Shoulder